While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be

 For Runners and Athletes

 Runners and athletes will probably also benefit from the strengthening exercise above, but in your case it may be better to be assessed by a professional who can work out the muscle imbalances causing your particular problem.

 For this reason, the piriformis syndrome exercises to avoid for runners and athletes are heavy foam rolling and intense stretching of the piriformis.

 When you insist on pummelling a tight muscle with a foam roller or even a golf ball, if you are too rough then it can cause the muscle to tighten up even further.

 What’s more, where the sciatic nerve sits in the buttock is actually quite close to the surface of your skin.
 If you pummel and rough massage that area, you risk directly irritating the sciatic nerve even further, leading to worse symptoms than before.

 The same is true of stretching.
-When you stretch a painful area, you can worsen then compression on the nerve and lead to a worsening of symptoms.
+When you aggressively stretch a painful area, you often increase the compression on the nerve and worsen your symptoms.

 A great alternative is to try stretching the opposite leg instead, gently releasing any tension on your non-painful leg.

-I know that it may FEEL like your tight buttock needs a good stretch to relieve it, but you are far better off going gently and opting for strengthening exercises instead in most instances.
+I know that it may FEEL like your tight buttock needs a good stretch to relieve it, but you are far better off going gently, stretching the opposite leg, and opting for strengthening exercises instead in most instances.